 The mechanical and metabolic effects of these drugs make them very suitable for treating hypertension, angina caused by coronary artery disease, and myocardial infarction.
-Furthermore, their effects on electrical activity make them good candidates for the treatment of cardiac arrhythmias.
-Finally, some cardioinhibitors, notably certain beta-blockers, and ivabradine are used in the treatment of heart failure.
+Their effects on electrical activity make them good candidates for treating cardiac arrhythmias.
+Finally, some cardioinhibitory drugs, notably certain beta-blockers and ivabradine, are used in the treatment of heart failure.

 Angina and myocardial infarction

-Cardioinhibitors, by reducing heart rate, contractility, and arterial pressure, reduce the work of the heart and the oxygen demand of the heart.
-By reducing oxygen demand, the oxygen supply/demand ratio is improved, which can relieve a patient of anginal pain that is caused by a reduction in the oxygen supply/demand ratio due to coronary artery disease.
-Furthermore, cardioinhibitors that block beta-adrenoceptors have been found to be very important in the treatment of myocardial infarction.
+Cardioinhibitory drugs, by reducing heart rate, contractility, and arterial pressure, reduce the work of the heart and the oxygen demand of the heart.
+By reducing oxygen demand, the oxygen supply/demand ratio is improved, which can relieve a patient of anginal pain that is caused by a reduction in the oxygen supply/demand ratio because of coronary artery disease.
+Furthermore, cardioinhibitory drugs that block beta-adrenoceptors are used to treat myocardial infarction.
 Their benefit is derived not only from improving the oxygen supply/demand ratio, but also from their ability to inhibit subsequent cardiac remodeling.

-Although it seems counterintuitive that cardioinhibitors would be used in heart failure that occurs because of a functionally depressed myocardium, clinical studies have shown very conclusively that beta-blockers significantly improve cardiac function in certain types of heart failure.
+Although it seems counterintuitive that cardioinhibitory drugs would be used in heart failure, clinical studies have shown conclusively that beta-blockers improve cardiac function in certain types of heart failure.
 Furthermore, they have been shown to reduce deleterious cardiac remodeling that occurs in chronic heart failure.
-The benefit of beta-blockers may be derived from their blockade of excessive sympathetic influences on the heart, which are known to be harmful to the failing heart.
+The benefit of beta-blockers may be derived from their blockade of excessive sympathetic stimulation of the heart, which is known to be harmful to the failing heart.

 Another drug used in some heart failure patients is ivabradine.
-This relatively new drug blocks sinoatrial "funny" currents that are largely responsible for generating pacemaker currents controlling heart rate.
-By blocking these currents, ivabradine reduces heart rate and myocardial oxygen demand, which clinical trials have shown to be beneficial in heart failure patients.
+This relatively new drug blocks sinoatrial "funny" currents that are responsible for generating pacemaker currents controlling heart rate.
+By blocking these currents, ivabradine reduces heart rate and myocardial oxygen demand, which is beneficial in heart failure patients.
 Although beta-blockers also reduce heart rate, their actions on beta-adrenoceptors can also depress inotropy.
 Therefore, ivabradine acts as a "pure" heart rate reducing drug.

 Drug Classes and General Mechanisms of Action